- What does Primo search?

 Locations: view details of print copies in the Research Library collections and their circulation status.
 Visit the library, or use the “Request” or “Hold” links to have a book or report sent to you via interoffice mail.

-Find it! and Additional Services: Use these to check for possible other links to online versions, or to use the “Request document from the Library” link to request an article, book or report.
+Find it! and More: Use these to check for possible other links to online versions, or to use the “Request document from the Library” link to request an article, book or report.
 Articles can be scanned from print journals or ordered via document delivery (requires cost codes); books can be borrowed via interlibrary loan (free for LANL staff).

 - Use the Help link, located in the upper right corner of Primo, which includes detailed search tips